Normal Crossings Singularities for Symplectic Topology: Proof of Theorem

 \subsection{Extending weak regularizations}

-Proposition~\ref{extendreg_prp} is the main inductive step in the proof of Theorem~\ref{SCC_thm}.
-It implements the deformations for symplectic forms on split vector bundles obtained in Propositions~\ref{SympDef_prp} and~\ref{SympNeigh_prp} via Corollary~\ref{TubulNeigh_crl}, which is a stratified version of the Tubular Neighborhood Theorem.
+Lemma~\ref{extendreg0_lmm} below is the main step in the proof of Proposition~\ref{SCCweak_prp} which provides for extensions of weak regularizations.
+This lemma implements the deformations for symplectic forms on split vector bundles obtained in Theorem~\ref{SympDefVB_thm} via Proposition~\ref{TubulNeigh_prp}.